Soypete/WebServices-in-3-weeks/docs/reliability.md

-Here’s a fully structured and styled tutorial on **Building Reliable Web Services in Go**, based on Day 3 from your PDF and using the same tone and format as your "RESTful Go" example:

----

 # Reliable Go Services

 In the final part of building production-ready Go web services, we focus on **reliability** — making sure our APIs work under stress, are easy to debug, and can gracefully handle failures.
 We'll cover: